|Value||NZ $15,000 ($5,000 annually for three years of undergraduate study|

 |Closing date||16 August|

-Please note completed applications for this scholarship can scanned and sent to firstname.lastname@example.org
+Please note: completed applications for this scholarship can be scanned and emailed to email@example.com

 There are two Science and Music Scholarships to be awarded annually.
 If the recipients maintain a high level of academic achievement, the award will be granted for up to three years.
 Applicants should be all round achievers with a strong interest and aptitude for music performance and science.